hockeybuggy/hockeybuggy.com/content/blog/2020-01-18-main_eWfkIWSe.md

 1. You could generate Rust structs from preexisting Protobufs allowing a typed boundary between languages.
 2. Tooling to this approach (as is) is imperfect since the generated file only exists at compile time.
-2. Async/Await in rust is wonderful and I am grateful of peoples hard work to make it happen.
+2. Async/Await in rust is wonderful and I am grateful of people's hard work to make it happen.

 I could picture reaching for Protobufs again in the future.